What the phrase really means

 Alternatives and how they differ

-UK legal basics you should know
+Legal basics you should know

 When to see a clinician

-- Right away for very irregular cycles, suspected anovulation, endometriosis, PCOS, thyroid disease, recurrent loss, or safety questions
+- Right away for very irregular cycles, suspected anovulation, endometriosis, PCOS, thyroid disease, recurrent pregnancy loss, or safety questions

 Myths and facts